Sales Operations: The Ultimate Guide to Making it a Success

 Prospecting can occur at industry events, conferences or online using sites like LinkedIn.
 Sales reps can also prospect by simply asking their network of associates, colleagues and clients for referrals.

-At this stage, the salesperson will initiate contact with an early stage lead.
+At this stage, the salesperson will start contact with an early stage lead.
 Their aim is to learn more about them and assess their “fit” before moving forward.

-There are a number of different types of qualifying techniques.
+There are many different types of qualifying techniques.
 These include MEDDIC, CHAMP, GPCT and more.
 The most common framework used by businesses is BANT, which stands for:

 - Budget – What is the prospect’s budget?